ParisNeo/FaceAnalyzer/README.md

 An example of how to use webcam to extract only the face (generates a black image with only the face).
 #### eyes_tracker :
 An example to show how we can get the eyes orientation in space.
+#### face_recognizer :
+An example to record and then recognize faces in a video stream using facial landmarks.
+This is a very fast but not robust face recognition tool.
+Multiple images are needed for a single person on multiple angles to perform better.

+The code starts by extracting landmarks.
+Then reorients the face so that the forehead is up and the chin is down, then normalizes the landmarks positions.
+Finally, distances between landmarks and their opposite landmarks are computed.
+This is done for each reference image, and for each frame from the video stream.
+Then a simple distance is computed between this vector and all the vectors from reference faces, and we take the face that is most close to the one we are watching.
+If the distance is higher than a threshold, the algorithm just says Unknown.
+#### face_recognizer_facenet :
+An example to record and then recognize faces in a video stream using facenet neural network.

+Here an embedding representation of each reference face is computed.
+We record multiple frames for each face and get a 128 dimensions vector for each one.
+The means and standard deviation are computed and saved.

+At inference time, each face is extracted and sent to the facenet network.
+We obtain an embedding.
+We compute the distance between this embedding and all our database.
+We take the closest one.
+If the distance is higher than a threshold, the algorithm says unknown.

+This is a more robust tool.
+Bust requires more resources.
+It is advised to use a GPU to have a decent framerate.
 ### Pygame
 Here you can find all examples using pygame library
 #### win_face_mouse_controller